 An FFP2 mask is compulsory in all closed rooms, unless other suitable protective devices are available.
 Visitors: inside Access is only permitted with valid 2-G proof.
 A valid PCR test must also be presented.
 If PCR tests are not available, antigen tests are also permitted.
 An FFP2 mask is required.
 Operators have to collect contact details.
 Visitors: upper limit: maximum 2 people per day (from the first day of stay).
-Hospitals and health resorts and other places where health services are provided Operators have to appoint a COVID-19 officer and create a COVID-19 prevention protocol.
-Employees: inside The 2.5 G obligation applies at the place of work.
-An FFP2 mask is compulsory in all closed rooms, unless other suitable protective devices are available.
-Visitors: inside Access is only permitted with valid 2-G proof.
+Hospitals and health resorts and other places where health services are provided Operators have to appoint a COVID-19 officer and create a COVID-19 prevention protocol. ■ Employees: inside The 2.5 G obligation applies at the place of work.
+An FFP2 mask is compulsory in all closed rooms, unless other suitable protective devices are available. ■ Visitors: inside Access is only permitted with valid 2-G proof.
 A valid PCR test must also be presented.
 If PCR tests are not available, antigen tests are also permitted.
 An FFP2 mask is required.
-Face coverings Visitors: upper limit: maximum 1 person per day (from the first day of stay).
+Visitors: upper limit: maximum 1 person per day (from the first day of stay).
 Operators have to collect contact details.
-FFP 2 mask compulsory if physical contact with people cannot be ruled out - this also applies at the workplace (if no other suitable protective devices are in place).
+Face coverings FFP 2 mask compulsory if physical contact with people cannot be ruled out - this also applies at the workplace (if no other suitable protective devices are in place).
 (1 December 2021) Children from the age of 6 up to the age of 14 are allowed to wear a face mask or a close-fitting mechanical protective device instead of FFP2.
 Children up to the age of six are exempt from the mask requirement.
 Pregnant women are also allowed to wear a face mask or a close-fitting mechanical protective device instead of FFP2.
-(1 December 2021) An FFP2 mask is compulsory in all closed rooms.
+(1 December 2021) OFFIF2.
+(I December 2021) An FFP2 mask is compulsory in all closed rooms.
 This also applies at the workplace (unless other suitable protective devices are available) (12 December 2021).
 COVID Pass The validity of the vaccination certificates in the Green Pass will be reduced from 360 to 270 days.
 This regulation comes into effect on 6 December 2021.
 This does not apply to people who have recovered and have been vaccinated at least once.
 For this group, the vaccination certificate is initially still valid for 360 days.
 For Janssen vaccinated persons, from 3 January 2022 a 2 nd dose is required for the Green Passport to be valid.
-(1 December 2021) Special arrangements for the No updated advice since 26 November 2021 Christmas or end of year holiday period Belgium Date extracted: 13 December 2021 Last updated: 3 December 2021 Trigger for changes Movement of people No updated advice since 26 November 2021 The Consultation Committee notes that Social or mass gatherings No updated advice since 26 November 2021 the number of infections has increased
+(1 December 2021) Special arrangements for the No updated advice since 26 November 2021 - Christmas or end of year The apartica duvice since 20 November 2021 holiday period Belgium Date extracted: 13 December 2021 Trigger for changes Last updated: 3 December 2021 Movement of people Social or mass gatherings No updated advice since 26 November 2021 No updated advice since 26 November 2021 The Consultation Committee notes that the number of infections has increased